Cetin Castle: History

 The Middle Ages were the golden era of Cetin.
-There was a Franciscan monastery and several churches near the fortress.
 In the 15th century, the Cetinski branch of Frankopan family was formed.
 It only lasted a hundred years.
-Ivan Frankopan Cetinski died in the Battle of Krbava field.
+Ivan Frankopan of Cetin died in the Battle of Krbava field.
 His brother Grgur and son Franjo Frankopan became archbishops of Kalocsa.
 Franjo Frankopan was the last member of the Frankopan Cetinski family.
 After him, the fortress became property of the Frankopan Slunjski family.

+Cetin was mentioned on 22 February 1481 in a document freeing the citizens of Grič from tariffs in Cetin and elsewhere.

 Cetin played an important role in the history of Croatia.
 After the defeat at the Battle of Mohács in 1526, Croatian nobility gathered at the Parliament on Cetin (Cetinski sabor).
 On 1 January 1527, they elected Ferdinand I, Archduke of Austria as the king of Croatia.
-The chart signed by Croatian nobles and representatives of Ferdinand of Habsburg is among the most important documents of Croatian statehood and is preserved in the Austrian State Archives in Vienna.
+The chart signed by Croatian nobles and representatives of Ferdinand of Habsburg is among the most important documents of Croatian statehood and it is preserved in the Austrian State Archives in Vienna.
+In 1537, the castle garrison consisted of 30 haramijas.

-In the following centuries, Cetin was part of the Croatian Military Frontier, the borderland between the Habsburg monarchy and the Ottoman Empire.
-During this period, the Ottoman Army took control of it several times.
+In the following centuries, Cetin was part of the Croatian Military Frontier - the borderland between the Habsburg monarchy and the Ottoman Empire.
+During this period, the Ottoman Army managed to take control of it several times.
 The fortress was often damaged and repaired.
-Two stone plates with Ottoman Turkish inscriptions in the Croatian History Museum testify about reconstructions made during this period.
+Two stone plates with Ottoman Turkish inscriptions in the Croatian History Museum testify about reconstructions made in this period.

-In 1790, Habsburg Army troops under the command of general Walisch finally won back Cetin Castle for the Habsburg Monarchy.
-The siege took one month, and after the battle several officers were decorated, including Johann I Josef, Prince of Liechtenstein.
-Cetin's status was finally confirmed during the peace conference in Svishtov.
+In 1790, Habsburg Army troops under the command of general Walisch finally reconquered Cetin Castle for the Habsburg monarchy.
+The siege lasted one month, and after the battle several officers were decorated, including Johann I Josef, Prince of Liechtenstein.
+Cetin's status was finally confirmed during the peace conference in Sistova.

 In 1809, Ottoman forces once again occupied Cetin but they withdrew the following year under the threats of Marshal Marmont, governor-general of Illyrian provinces.
 He forced Ottomans to withdraw from Cetin after briefly occupying Bihać.
 He was promised to not enter again to French Croatia.
-Once the Ottoman threat petered out the fortress was abandoned and turned into a quarry.
+Once the Ottoman threat abated the fortress was abandoned and turned into a quarry.
 Administrative control of the surrounding area was transferred to the village of Cetingrad, which developed north of Cetin.

+Description

+Close to the castle, there used to be a Franciscan monastery of st Mary and several churches.
+In the aftermath of the 1790 siege the Austrians used the remains of the old monastery to repair the fortifications on the fort.